 Step 2 – Risk detection and impact

 The second step is to assess the likelihood of detection and the impact of failure for each identified risk.
-This is then documented in a matrix which indicates the level of qualification or validation recommended.
+This will then be documented in a matrix which indicates the level of qualification or validation recommended.

 Development of a Validation Master Plan